 Factors affecting a spice’s life expectancy

-A spice will only stay fresh when stored correctly.
-For most spices, the best option is keeping them in a cool, dry location in an airtight container.
-Be sure to check out our in-depth article on how to store spices to get lots more tips and advice.
+Spices only stay fresh when stored correctly.
+It’s best to keep them in a cool, dry location in an airtight container.
+Be sure to check out our in-depth article on how to store spices to get more tips and advice.

-Even if they’re stored properly, remember that moisture can easily find its way into your spices when you’re using them.
-The biggest reasons are usually steam from pots and moisture from a spoon during scooping.
-So remember to shake spices into food away from the steaming pots and pans, and always use a dry utensil to scoop out spices.
+Even if they’re stored properly, moisture can find its way into spices when you’re cooking.
+The biggest reasons are usually steam from pots and liquid from a spoon during scooping.
+Always shake spices into food away from steaming pots and pans and use a dry utensil to scoop.

 How can you tell if a spice has expired?

 Color is often a giveaway of your spice’s age.
-If they are supposed to be a vibrant red or orange and they’re a dull brown, its time to replace them.
-Also, rub some spice in your hand and take a sniff; if there is no fragrance then it’s time to let them go.
+Vibrant red or orange powder that has turned dull brown should be replaced.
+You can also rub some seasoning in your hand and smell it; if there is no fragrance, then toss it out.

 How to revive an old spice

-Before you toss out spices that have gone bad, consider these tips.
+Before you discard spices that have gone bad, consider these tips.

-- Try blooming the spice, which involves frying it in hot oil just before cooking.
-In some cases, the fragrance and flavor will be released by the heat.
+- Try blooming the spice by frying it in hot oil just before cooking.
+In some cases, heat will release the fragrance and flavor.

-- Another option for powders is to toast the spice in a pan on a medium-low heat without any oil.
+- Toast spice powders in a pan on a medium-low heat without any oil.
 Stir continuously until you smell an aroma, then remove from the heat and return to the jar until needed.
-This is a good option for curry powder and spice blends.
+This hack is a good option for curry powder and spice blends.

 Interesting reading: